brandur/sorg/content/nanoglyphs-drafts/027-15-minutes.md

 title = "Red Rocks + 15 Minutes + K-sorted IDs"
 +++

 Readers -- it's been too long.
 Every time I send my "weekly" newsletter, I look at the timestamp of the last one, and, _TWO MONTHS?!?_ What the &@%#¥?!?
-How is that even possible?!
+How is that even possible.
 All I can say in my defense is that here in California we have no seasons.
 Sometimes it's hard to gauge the passage of time.

 This week: Colorado, shallow tech stacks, and some ID follow up from last time.
 It's been a while so I'll give you my obligatory reminder that if you probably did sign up to get this newsletter (even if it was a while ago), but in case you want out, you can always [unsubscribe in one click](%unsubscribe_url%).